international employment law firm alliance L&E Global

 Requirement for Foreign Employees to Work

 In Romania, citizens of the EU or the EEA do not need a work and residence permit.
 Foreign citizens (who are not EU or EEA citizens) must obtain a work permit in order to perform activity as an employee.
+Citizens of neighbouring non-EU countries – Republic of Moldova, Serbia and the Ukraine can be employed under certain conditions without working permits.
+Special provisions also apply in regards to Ukrainian citizens as a result of the conflict in Ukraine.
 The work permit is issued by the Romanian Office for Immigration.
 As a rule, the work permit is issued for a one-year period.
 The number of working permits issued every year is limited and is determined by the government.
-In 2020, the maximum number of working permits that could be issued was the highest ever, with 30,000 new working permits made available.
+In 2024, the maximum number of working permits that could be issued was the highest ever, with 100,000 new working permits made available.
 Non-EU and EEA citizens have the right to work in Romania under certain conditions:

 • vacancies cannot be filled by Romanian citizens, citizens of UE/EEA or permanent residents of Romania;